okviz/okviz.github.io/_docs/smart-filter-pro/mode/cross-filtering.md

 ### Every field

 With Every field option, the cross-filtering feature works for all the fields in similar manner – the filter is applied not only from top to bottom, but also from bottom to top.
-So, if an item is selected from the first filter, then the second filter dropdown list will only contain possible list of items related to the selected value of first filter.
-Similarly, if an item is selected from the second filter, then the first filter dropdown list will only contain possible list of items related to the selected value of second filter.
+So, if an item is selected from the first filter, then the second filter dropdown list will only contain the possible list of items related to the selected value of the first filter.
+Similarly, if an item is selected from the second filter, then the first filter dropdown list will only contain the possible list of items related to the selected value of the second filter.

-Let us say you have product category and country fields in Smart Filter Pro.
+Let us say you have ***Product Category*** and ***Country*** fields in Smart Filter Pro.
 If you select ***Music, Movies and Audio Books*** from the ***Category*** dropdown, then the ***Country*** dropdown is populated with countries that only contain sales in the ***Music, Movies and Audio Books*** category.

 <img src="images/cross-filtering-every-field-1.png" width="700">